 On the Monterosa Vegetable Farm Leo and his workers are preparing for tomorrow morning’s farmers market.
 “Some vegetables are packed up tonight, while others will be picked early tomorrow.
 The workers know that greens are best picked soon after the sun rises, when temperatures are still cool.”
-After the vegetables are picked, they’re washed, packed into crates and loaded into trucks.
+When the vegetables are picked, they’re washed, packed into crates and loaded into trucks.
 After the sun has set and before going home, Leo ensures everything is ready for the morning.
 “He snaps a bean in half and tastes it.
 ‘Perfect,’ he says.”

 Meanwhile at the Amazing Cheese Dairy Farm, Isaac is teaching Rachael how to make their delicious cheese.
 First, milk must be converted into curds.
 Isaac shows Rachael just how to stir the warming milk with a special paddle.
 Once the curds are formed, Rachael scoops them out of the vat and puts them into molds and then on shelves to age.
 Tomorrow, the Amazing Dairy Farm will be bringing mozzarella, queso blanco, and cheddar to the market.

 Gary’s farm is all indoors.
 He is a mushroom farmer, and his crops grow in a special room, sprouting on ‘cakes’ placed on shelves and from plastic bags that hang from the ceiling and give the room a feeling of being in a forest.
 The cakes and bags are filled with a “mixture of hay, sawdust, and water” that give the mushrooms nutrients.
 The air in the room is misty and cool.
 To prepare the mushrooms for market, Gary trims them with scissors and snugs them into foam crates.